mrigankpawagi/simpleafier/README.md

 > [!WARNING]
 > This tool is still under development and does not guarantee perfect results.
 You may have to manually fix the output in some cases.

+You can also pass the `--fast` flag for significantly faster processing.
+This will however provide less accurate results and you may have to manually more `simp only` tactics in the output.

 ## License

 This project is licensed under the MIT License.